US football writer Grant Wahl dies in Qatar while covering World Cup match

 The journalist was covering his eighth World Cup and made headlines earlier in the tournament when he said he was refused entry to a game for wearing a rainbow T-shirt.

-Wahl’s agent Tim Scanlan told the New York Times that the sportswriter had gone into acute distress in the final minutes of the quarter-final match, which he was covering from press section in the upper stands of the stadium.
+Wahl’s agent Tim Scanlan told the New York Times that the sportswriter had gone into acute distress in the final minutes of the quarter-final match, which he was covering from the press section in the upper stands of the stadium.

 The journalist had written about his health struggles at the tournament earlier this week.
 On Monday he said that he had visited a hospital after his body “finally broke down on me”.
 “Three weeks of little sleep, high stress and lots of work can do that to you,” Wahl wrote.